u8sand/kube-compose/README.md

 kube-compose version test-web 1.0.0
 # we can diff our local docker-compose with the one that is deployed
 kube-compose diff
+# we can use drift to see if the deployment spec has been modified outside of kube-compose
+kube-compose drift
 # let's revert that change
 kube-compose version test-web latest